-- m) International students who change their programme of study after receiving their paid offer letter will be required to pay the approved administration fee for each programme change.
+- I) An international student who gains New Zealand residency will not receive a refund of fees for the semester in which residency is granted.
+If they are in a semester-based programme, they will be treated as a New Zealand resident for the following semester(s) and entitled to a refund of fees over and above any domestic fees, agent fees (if applicable) and the approved administration fee will be deducted. - m) International students who change their programme of study after receiving their paid offer letter will be required to pay the approved administration fee for each programme change.
 Students must obtain a variation of conditions on their visa prior to the start of the programme.
 Students are to take full responsibility for their variation of conditions visa process with Immigration New Zealand. - n) International students in programmes of one year or less, who have been granted transfer of credit will not receive a refund of these fees.
 International students will be able to use these funds to enrol in additional modules during the year of their study.
-Fees not used within 12 months of the completion of the programme are non-refundable and cannot be transferred to another person or another institute.
+Fees not used within 12 months of the completion of the programme are nonrefundable and cannot be transferred to another person or another institute.